derele/NamibiaNanopore/README.md

 parasites](https://github.com/derele/NamibiaNanopore/blob/main/figures/Rodents_1st_heat.png)

-This figure nicely shows the challenges that still persist: many detections seem to be split over different taxon annotations.
+This figure nicely shows the challenges that still persist: many detection seem to be split over different taxon annotations.
 Closely related taxa appear in the same sample, they are likely the same species!
-But non of the species available in the database... this is eactly why we need to extract the sequences (based on this reference), and then align and cluster them without refernce.
+But non of the species available in the database... this is why we need to extract the sequences (spererately for each match to reference), and then align and re-cluster them without reference.

-For the project it also shows nicely that we likely have a few different Eimeria species.
+For the mouse project this also shows nicely that we likely have a few different *Eimeria* species.